This is what we do.

 Building on the foundational skills of Executive Presence 1.0, this program shifts the focus to both content and impromptu speaking.

-Participants learn a straightforward system for creating structured and dynamic content, a step-by-step approach to asking/ answering questions, a sequence of “Breathing Time Techniques” to learn how to buy themselves time without denting their credibility when speaking impromptu, and more.
+Participants learn a straightforward system for creating structured and dynamic content, a step-by-step approach to asking/answering questions, a sequence of “Breathing Time Techniques” to learn how to buy themselves time without denting their credibility when impromptu speaking, and more.

 We start this program by exploring the GRACIOUS model, which is a clear roadmap for other-focused, persuasive sales conversations.
 The model covers concepts like: fostering personal relationships, how and when to “pitch,” and what needs to happen in order to seal the deal.
 Participants will also learn a simple, non-“salesy” idea for how to frame sales conversations that takes the pressure off of a potential lead but doesn’t let them off the hook.
 We’ll also go over a precise methodology for overcoming objections and navigating difficult conversations in four simple stages, while also eliminating defensiveness.
 Finally, no sales program would be complete without learning the 5 essential types of questions and how to use them effectively, how good questions go bad, and how to ask questions with linguistic precision.